ArmanJR/Persian-Poetry-Semantic-Similarity-Benchmark/readme.md

 # Persian Poetry Semantic Similarity Benchmark

-This repository benchmarks different embedding models to assess their performance in understanding semantic similarity (قرابت معنایی) in Persian classic poetry.
+This repository benchmarks different LLM and embedding models to assess their performance in understanding semantic similarity (قرابت معنایی) in Persian classic poetry.

+## Experiments Overview

+1. **Experiment #1**: LLM quiz on 42 questions using zero-shot and few-shot prompting to identify poetry outliers
+2. **Experiment #2**: Benchmarking embedding models using centroid-based cosine similarity for outlier detection
+3. **Experiment #3**: Evaluating OpenRouter API embedding models on the same outlier detection task
+4. **Experiment #4**: Generating interpretations of poetry couplets using 13 different LLMs via OpenRouter
+5. **Experiment #5**: Testing 117 combinations of embedding models (9) and LLM explanations (13) in a 2D matrix
+6. **Experiment #6**: Large-scale benchmark of 30 LLMs on 591 questions from the Gherabat book dataset

 ---